hengxiao80/lasso_cacti_wrfhydro_root/README_create_wrfinput.md

 # README

-This `README.md` documents the steps I take to generate the `wrfinput` file for an uncoupled/standalone WRF-Hydro run for CACTI.
+This file documents the steps I take to generate the `wrfinput` file for an uncoupled/standalone WRF-Hydro run for CACTI.

 ## ERA5-land data

 - Download hourly ERA5-land data from CDS using `get_era5_land.py`;

-- Run `grib_filter` to generate the GRIB1 files for the analysis data, which include variables like soil temperature and moisture (see also [the note in the `era5-land` subdirectory](../era5-land/README.md));
+- Run `grib_filter` to generate the GRIB1 files for the analysis data, which include variables like soil temperature and moisture (see also [README_create_meteor_forcing.md](README_create_meteor_forcing.md).

 - Here is a list of all the variables in the analysis part of the ERA5-land data: